 Sessions are once a month during the school year.
 All are held in the Visualization and Digital Imaging Lab, 154 Marshall Performing Arts Center.
 No registration is required and UMD faculty, staff, and students are encouraged and welcome to attend.
 Just show up!
 For those that can't make it, we stream the presentation live here, where it is available to watch for two weeks.

 Drywall being installed in October.

 Concrete was poured September 12th!

-    Construction began Summer 2013 and is currently scheduled to be completed December 2013.
+Construction began Summer 2013.
 Read more about the I3 award below.

 An interdisciplinary group of researchers in the Viz lab (Morris Levy, Biomechanics-HPER; Joellyn Rock, Art + Design; Thomas Isbell, Theater; Robert Feyen, Mechanical and Industrial Engineering; Peter Willemsen, Computer Science) has been awarded an Infrastructure Investment Initiative (I3) grant for research investment in the Viz lab.

 A 3D motion capture and high definition video production video production studio will be constructed over a period of five years.
 Equipped with a multiple camera shooting space, cyclorama and backdrops, studio lighting and sound booth, this high definition video production and motion capture studio will foster faculty collaboration and research in biomechanics, ergonomics, animation, performing arts and computer generated virtual environments research.
 The Viz Lab will continue its long-standing record of research support, while expanding with new and emerging technology.

 The next evolution of the Viz lab will bring exciting opportunites for new interdisciplinary research, creative activity, and pedagogical strategies.
 The grant funds activites that involve faculty from theater, digital arts, exercise science, mechanical engineering, and computer science.